 Skill Module: Digital Literacy

 I think the constant input is changing our brains and how we learn, and we need to update our pedagogy to reflect that.
-Future Skills provides hands-on learning helps make a meaningful learning environment.
+FUSION provides hands-on learning helps make a meaningful learning environment.

 HIST 5315 (PECO 5501 | CDNS 5003) - Disability, Capacity and Debility in Canadian History